KaustubhDhokte/multi_cloud_management/README.md

 # MultiCloud Management
 Multi-cloud/Multi-operator management framework in kubernetes

-The system expects you to setup mysql server either locally or remote and
+The system expects you to setup mysql server either locally or remote and run dbsetup.sql in this project to create basic tables.

 Environment details:
 Development Environment: